chelobaka/simple-latex-filter/README.md

 # Simple LaTeX filter plugin for OmegaT

 ## What is it?
-This plugin implements a subset of LaTeX syntax as OmegaT file filter.
-Translated content is expected to be Unicode encoded.
+This plugin implements a naive LaTeX parser as OmegaT file filter.
+The parser doesn't execute the code, it might fail on documents, relying on conditional execution of some commands like `\begin` or `\end` .
+Translated documents must be Unicode encoded.

 Since LaTeX commands are numerous and documents can contain custom commands, it is a good idea to describe all unknown commands before starting the translation process.
 See the [manual](CONFIGURATION.md)